 - Click Submit request

-If you are in possession of the ticket(s) for which you require a refund, you must return these with the form which will be presented as part of this process.
-Unfortunately, your refund can’t be processed until we are in receipt of the ticket(s).
+If you are in possession of the ticket(s) for which you require compensation, you must return these with the form which will be presented as part of this process.
+Unfortunately, your compensation can’t be processed until we are in receipt of the ticket(s).
 We advise you to send your ticket(s) back via a guaranteed delivery service such as Royal Mail Special Delivery available at any Post Office, as we cannot be held liable for any tickets lost in transit.
-We regret that the postage and packaging costs cannot be refunded.
+We regret that the postage and packaging costs cannot be compensated.

-The amount of refund that you are due will depend on the ticket purchased and the terms and conditions of that ticket.
+The amount of compensation that you are due will depend on the ticket purchased and the terms and conditions of that ticket.